Have questions? We're here.

 On the uninhabited island of Nea Kameni, hike to the crater or swim in the hot springs.
 In the afternoon, venture into the remarkable Santorini—an island archipelago formed from a single volcanic cone that erupted 2,600 years ago to bury the resident Minoan culture in ash.
 Sail directly into the caldera, then drive through windswept vineyards to visit the Archaeology Museum.
 Tour the museum and excavations at Akrotiri, an important Minoan town preserved under volcanic ash like Pompeii, with well-built houses, streets, waterworks, pottery and art.

-Day 10: Paros | Naxos
+Day 10: Naxos | Paros

-This morning, choose to go on an early hike on Naxos, participate in an olive press tour and tasting, experience a walking tour of the Kastro or enjoy a hands on pottery experience.
-Spend the afternoon hiking, visiting a local winery or walking the land with a local farmer to hear how they make dry-land farming work.
-Afterward, taste the fruits of the bounty.
-The natural beauty, incredible food and less-touristy vibe of Paros and Naxos provide an authentic Greek experience.
+Over lunch, the ship repositions to Paros, where you can spend the afternoon exploring the charming Kastro, visiting a winery or walking the land with a local farmer to hear how they make dry-land farming work.
+Afterward, taste the fruits of their bounty.
+The natural beauty, incredible food and less-touristy vibe of Naxos and Paros provide an authentic Greek experience.

 Day 11: Lavrio | Disembark Ship | Athens